(Photo Credit: Pexels)

 It is a common understanding that the more luxurious the car is, the higher the price will be.
 Hence this is the reason why you need to set an objective for having a car.
-Let's say you need a car just for yourself to travel, then you would not need a big car like a Range Rover Evoque, unless of course if you are filthy rich and not sure what to do with all your money.
+Let's say you need a car just for yourself to travel, then you would not need a big car like a Range Rover, unless of course if you are wealthy and not sure what to do with all your money.

-Other than that, objectively-speaking if the main purpose of you having a car is solely for travel, you may want to look at probably Honda Jazz which could still bring yourself around the island.
-But if you have a big family, obviously a Jazz could not accommodate to your family's needs and space.
-An MPV would be the ideal type of car for you if you have a family of more than 4 members.
+Honestly, if the main purpose of you having a car is solely for travel, you probably may want to look at a car like the Honda Jazz which could still bring yourself around the island at a reasonable.
+But if you have a big family, a small hatchback like the Jazz cannot accommodate your family's needs and space.
+In that case, an MPV would be the ideal type of car for you if you have a family of more than four members.

 It will be a little more pricier when a Japanese-make MPV is compared to a Japanese-make hatchback.
 Hence, choose your car wisely and eliminate all the extra features that you might not even need in a car and you will soon realise you're becoming more budget-savvy in terms of the products you purchase in the future.

-You may find that cars with their COE expiring in 1 or 2 years tend to be cheaper.
-But bear in mind that these cars are 8 to 9 years old.
-Their mechanical structure and engines might not work as perfectly as how they did 8 to 9 years ago.
+You may find that cars with their COE expiring in one or two years tend to be cheaper.
+But bear in mind that these cars are eight to nine years old.
+Their mechanical structure and engines might not work as perfectly as how they did eight to nine years ago.
 This increases the possibility of the cars breaking down or malfunctioning.
 It may result in you not spending a lot of money in buying the car, but spending more money for maintenance and repairs instead.

-One tip that we could provide you is to inspect the car's engine, mechanicals and electronics physically before buying the car.
+One tip that we can give you is to inspect the car's engine, mechanical components and electronics physically before buying the car.
 Ensure that they are all in good condition.
 It may not be in perfect condition but good condition cars are a better bet than having a car with poor engine.
-In this kind of situation, your mechanic will be your bestfriend that you could trust.
+In this kind of situation, your mechanic will be your best friend that you could trust.
 So try to source for the best mechanic in town and send the car for a thorough inspection to get the green light.

 If you do find that the car have certain issues not mentioned by the dealer at the point of purchase, head back down to the dealers to address the issues and settle it in a peaceful manner.
 In an event that the dealers are defensive, there is something called the lemon law for you to act as a lawyer for yourself.
 Lemon law basically protects consumers against defective goods, including used cars, that requires repair work or replacement of parts.

-5. Don't Get a Car With More Than Average Fuel Consumption Level
+5. Don't Get a Car with a High Fuel Consumption Level

 (Photo Credit: Feel great Picture)

 Buying a cheap car may be a plus point for you but if the fuel consumption level is high, you might be burning your pocket topping up the petrol to run your car.
-A litre of petrol will cost you around $2.43 (98) on average in Singapore.
-This may lead to an increase in the cost to run the car and it would not be of any advantage to you.
+A litre of petrol will cost you around $2.43 (98 Quality) on average in Singapore.
+This may lead to an increase in the cost to run the car, and it would not be of any advantage to you.